foldable-devices/device-configurator/README.md

 $ npm run build
 ```

-The build is then ready to publish to npm.
+The build is then ready to publish to npm (inside the dist/ directory)

 This demo is being developed by :